narendrasinghrathore/todo-app-react/README.md

 2. Snackbar notification using redux-store, `<NotificationSnackbar/>`.
 We can dispatch action that contains message, auto-hide in millisecond, status to show Snackbar.
 It can be used to display application related notification i.e success, error, warning etc.
 3. If route not match, redirect to `<PageNotFound />` component.
 4. Implementation of EMAIL module [here](https://apptodoreact.firebaseapp.com/email).
 It contains nested routing example using react-router-dom.
 Uses async call to update emails list in store (i.e. redux state management).
+5. Using Intersection Observer API, we have implemented infinite scrolling feature in image module

 ## Available Scripts
 In the project directory, you can run: